alcaroff/directus-themes/README.md

 # Directus themes

-CSS Themes for the directus CMS interface
+CSS Themes for the directus interface

 ## Installation